 Devon is known for having some of the best food and drink in the UK - think incredible farm house breakfasts, fresh, seasonal ingredients, the very best in fish and seafood and of course, cream teas to remember forever.
 How do we do it?
 Well... we're about to let you into a secret, Devon’s culinary success is in the landscape.

-The clean, temperate waters that offer some of the best seafood and fish in the British Isles, and the lush, fertile soil produces some of the best vegetables and provides excellent nutrition for grazing animals.
-All across Devon, the food and drink producersrestaurants and more all Devon take their responsibility to the environment very seriously and there are an ever-increasing number of organic and environmentally responsible farms supplying local restaurants.
-In turn, these establishments are able to gain accreditation and awards from bodies such as the Soil Association, certifying that the ingredients they use are organic and as fresh as possible.
+All across Devon, food and drink producersrestaurants and more take their responsibility to the environment very seriously and there are an ever-increasing number of organic and environmentally responsible farms supplying local restaurants.
+In turn, these establishments are able to gain accreditation and awards from bodies, such as the Soil Association, certifying that the ingredients they use are organic and as fresh as possible.

 It’s not just unusual fruit and vegetables that are getting good press, either.
-Unusual meats are being farmed here too, such as venison and ostrich, alongside traditional breeds such as Red Devon Cattle.
-And where there are cattle, there’s milk; Devon is justly famous for its clotted cream, custard and delicious ice-creams, but it is steadily gaining recognition for a range of traditional and unusual cheeses too.
+Unusual meats are being farmed here too, such as venison and ostrich, alongside traditional breeds, such as Red Devon Cattle.
+And where there are cattle, there’s milk; Devon is justly famous for its clotted cream, custard and delicious ice-creams, but it is steadily gaining recognition for a range of traditional and unusual cheeses, too.

 With excellent local produce and fantastic producers, Devon’s food and drink is known for being outstanding.
 Restaurants in Devon are some of the best in the UK, and it is no surprise that the county is home to a number of award winning establishments

 With chilli farms and dairies, coffee roasters and micro-brewers, vineyards and blueberry farmers, as well as excellent restaurantscafés, delis and farm shops, Devon’s food is one of the key reasons why many people love to come and visit.
-You won't want to miss out on the fresh sea food of North Devon's coastline and you can’t visit the region without having a Cream Tea!
+You won't want to miss out on the fresh seafood of North Devon's coastline and you can’t visit the region without having a Cream Tea!

 Top Devon chefs and places to eat

 More and more big-name chefs are setting up in the area, inspired by the quality of the raw materials they can work with, to create truly memorable meals.
-Michael Caines MBE, one of the UK’s most influential and respected chefs, is the chef/ patron at the Michelin- starred Lympstone Manor, his personal project where his excellent fine dining is one of the draws to staying in this beautiful country house hotel.
-If that wasn't enough to bring you to the region, many of Devon's food and drink businesses have won accolades at regional and national level.
+Michael Caines MBE, one of the UK’s most influential and respected chefs, is the chef/ patron at the Michelin-starred Lympstone Manor, his personal project where his excellent fine dining is one of the draws to staying in this beautiful country house hotel.

 Devon food festivals, events and markets

-Devon food festivals and events take place throughout the year, so at Easter you could spend the weekend at the Exeter Festival of South West Food and Drink, The Shops at Dartington have a food fair in May, in August you could visit events at the South Devon Crab Month or Flavour Fest in Plymouth, and in October try Barnstaple's North Devon Foodfest or Dartmouth Food Festival.
-Or if you’re only here for a short stay, you can source the best in fresh, organic ingredients and produce from the Devon farmers’ markets that take place practically every weekend - or eat amazing food right where it's cooked at street food events across the county.
+Devon food festivals and events take place throughout the year, so at Easter, you could spend the weekend at the Exeter Festival of South West Food and Drink, in August you could visit events at the South Devon Crab Month or Flavour Fest in Plymouth, and in October, try Barnstaple's North Devon Foodfest or Dartmouth Food Festival.

 Devon cider, wine, ales and juices